Moving to Dallas, Texas – a Complete Guide

 One of the crucial things when relocating is picking the right residential area for you and your family.
 If you are scouting the best neighborhoods in Dallas, you can use many tools to check how safe is your neighborhood.
 Also, get familiar with everything your neighborhood offers – all the benefits, the quality of public transport, and educational options:

 - Preston Hollow is a northern neighborhood and is popular with the upper-middle class.
 Many doctors, lawyers, and successful business people have a house there.

 - Uptown is a hip and trendy location.
 It has sports bars, cocktail lounges, and many restaurants.

 - Park Cities is for those who are willing to pay extra for a house.
 The median home value goes over a million dollars.

 - Oak Cliff is home to an ethnically and culturally mixed population.
 The public transportation is excellent and increasingly accessible.

-- East area is close to White Rock Lake, which makes it a perfect place for every outdoor enthusiast.
+- East area is close to White Rock Lake, which makes it a perfect place for every outdoor enthusiast and those moving with dogs.
 It’s the best location if you want to paddle, swim or kayak.
 If you’re going to move to the suburbs or a place that has that kind of vibe, think about east neighborhoods.